AGM-130: Variants

 The AGM-130A was a Mk 84 general purpose bomb fitted with a television (TV) or imaging infrared seeker head, a GBU-15 short chord airfoil group, and an Alliant Techsystems SR 122-RD-1 solid-propellant boost motor.
-The motor is jettisoned in flight after the 60 second boost phase.
+The motor is jettisoned in flight after the approximate 30-to-60 second boost phase.

+The AGM-130B was a specialized variant utilizing the SUU-54/B submunition dispenser warhead, though it was ultimately cancelled before widespread production.

 The upgraded AGM-130 Mid-Course Guidance (MCG) weapon, employs an improved global positioning and inertial navigation system.
 This allows the weapon to be used with less input from the launch aircraft, freeing the pilot and weapon systems officer for other tasks.
 The weapon became operational in 1999 when two F-15Es from the 335th and 336th Fighter Squadrons at Seymour Johnson Air Force Base, North Carolina, fired one weapon each.

 The AGM-130LW [lightweight] is designed to be used by single-seat aircraft such as the F-16C.
 It also has an enhanced global positioning and inertial navigation system capability.
 The smaller, less powerful warhead used on this weapon allows better control over collateral damage.

 The AGM-130C employed a 900 kg (2,000 lbs) BLU-109 penetrating warhead for use against hardened targets.
 It was developed, but not put into service.

 The Autonomous AGM-130 is a proposed weapon that would incorporate a laser radar (LADAR) seeker, removing any need for the weapon to be steered to the target.
 The aircraft interface would be based on the JDAM interface; use of the autonomous seeker would greatly reduce the mission planning requirements and aircrew workload.
 Elimination of the datalink would also reduce the susceptibility to countermeasures.